-To achieve the challenging objective of protecting wildlife as populations decline, the Rec Council created the Wildlife Decision Tools for Recreation to identify areas that are most important to protect, enhance or restore; the areas where recreation needs to be carefully managed to support wildlife; and areas that are great for recreation development with low resulting negative effects on wildlife, such as the Concentration Zones.
+To achieve the challenging objective of protecting wildlife as their populations decline, the Rec Council created the Wildlife Decision Tools for Recreation to identify areas that are most important to protect, enhance or restore; the areas where recreation needs to be carefully managed to support wildlife; and areas that are great for recreation development with low resulting negative effects on wildlife, such as the Concentration Zones.

 The wildlife tool is based on information about 44 species, current development, and research by biologists at CPW, USFS, BLM and other organizations.
 The resulting map, below, is a tool to help the county create opportunities that protect the wildlife users love.
-The Chaffee Rec Council will use this tool to focus recreation growth where it has the least impact.